 Once these selections are confirmed (including reserve choices), we commence the process of building a timetable for our students.

-While the vast majority of selections are able to be accommodated, it can happen that a student has a combination of courses that cannot fit the timetable.
+While the vast majority of selections are able to be accommodated, it can happen that a student has a combination of courses that cannot fit the timetable or that there are an inadequate number of students who have selected the course.
 In that event, we will communicate with families to help the student amend their selections.